sarahstoneB/DevOps-Interview-Questions-2/General-DevOps/General Questions.md

   Because, I have firm understanding of basics, I feel that I good to be in the devops role.

 ##### What is your career objective?
-  My passion is breaking down the barriers and building and improving processes, so that the engineering and operations teams work better and smarter.
+  My passion is breaking down the barriers and building and improving processes, so that the development and operations teams work better and smarter.
   That’s why I love DevOps.
 It’s an opportunity to be involved in the entire delivery system from start to finish.

 ##### Project: